jgpettibone/GalleryExplore/README.md

 ##### The Services

 *public/client/imageServices.js*
+This defines the imageServices module.
+There are two services in this module: imageHTTPService and tourService.

+*public/client/imageHTTPService.js*
-The ImageServices include all http services, thus ensuring that model data is not created inside the controller and separating the model and the controller.
+The ImageServices include all http services.
+We don't want these in the controllers because the model (and the creation of the model data) should be separate from the controller.

+*public/client/tourService.js*
+This service includes data to be shared across controllers.

 ##### The Directive